MASPA: An efficient strategy for path planning with a tethered marsupial robotics system

-In this section, we are ready to describe our strategy to solve the problem SMPP for a tethered marsupial system.
-This strategy, \approach{}, navigates the UGV from a starting position $S$ to a specified point denoted $X$.
-Subsequently, the UAV can be deployed from this location to successfully reach the aerial target $T$.
+In this Section, we present our strategy for solving the SMPP (Shortest Marsupial Path Problem) in a 3D scenario.
+Our approach, \approach{}, involves navigating the UGV from its starting position $S$ to a designated point $X$.
+Once the UGV reaches this location, the UAV is deployed to successfully reach the aerial target $T$.

-Assume that a solution of PVA-3D is given as in Section \ref{sec:3D_pvp}.
-In each plane, we consider a discrete set $\mathcal{Y}_i=\{Y_{i,1},\dots, Y_{i,q}\}$ of $q$ take-off candidate points uniformly distributed along the \pLvisible{} intervals, where $Y_{i,j}$ is the $j^{th}$ candidate in the $i^{th}$ vertical plane.
+Assume that a solution of PVA-3D is provided as described in Section \ref{sec:3D_pvp}.
+In each plane, we consider a discrete set $\mathcal{Y}_i=\{Y_{i,1},\dots, Y_{i,q}\}$ of $q$ take-off candidate points uniformly distributed along the \pLvisible{} intervals, where $Y_{i,j}$ is the $j^{th}$ candidate in the $i^{th}$ vertical plane, for $i=1,\dots, p$.
 See Figure~\ref{fig:c-vis} for an illustration of the process.
 Let $\mathcal{P}^*(Y_{i,j})$ be the minimum length CICP path for the UAV between $Y_{i,j}$ and $T$.
 Recall that, for each plane $\pi_i$, PVA-2D stores in the array $\mathcal{L}$ the length of $\mathcal{P}_{alg}(l_k)$, for each lower-right vertex $l_k$.
 With this information, we can compute $\mathcal{P}^*(Y_{i,j})$ for the point $Y_{i,j}$ in $O(n^2)$ time by checking each possible segment $\overline{Y_{i,j}l_k}$ for collisions and keeping the one that defines the shortest path.
 Therefore, we compute the discrete set of \pLvisible{} take-off points in $O(pqn^2)$ time, where $pq$ represents the maximum number of candidate points.

 Let $G=(V,E)$ be the visibility graph on the ground where the set of vertices $V$ is defined by the starting point of the UGV, $S$, the vertices of the projection on the ground of the obstacles in $\mathcal{O}_g$, and the set of the UGV positions $X_{i,j}$ corresponding to the \pLvisible{} $Y_{i,j}$ points, that is, $Y_{i,j}=top(X_{i,j})$.